Not ready for study.

 ذَهَبَ يَذْهَبُ ذَهَابًا “to go”

-The past verb for the singular masculine absentee participant “he”, the corresponding resembling verb, and their maṣdar are given together, in sequence.
-The maṣdar is given in the propped-state, because of a usage that we shall learn in a later chapter, if Allāh wills.
+The perfect verb for the singular masculine absentee participant “he”, the corresponding stateful verb, and their maṣdar are given together, in sequence.
+The maṣdar is given in the a-state, because of a usage that we shall learn in a later chapter, if Allāh wills.
 This is how verb definitions are traditionally found in Arabic dictionaries.
 And the English meaning is given using the dictionary definition, in this case, the phrase: “to go”.

 18.2 Patterns of the maṣdar for form 1 verbs